-By the way, if you’d like help putting together your first AdWords campaigns (or want more insights into the auction process), let me know here or in the comments.
+By the way, if you’d like help putting together your first Google Ads campaigns (or want more insights into the auction process), let me know here or in the comments.
 I’d love to help!

 Excited to advertise on Google?
 Have advice to share with new advertisers?
 Leave your thoughts in the comments!

 - How to Advertise on Google: Taking Your First Steps with AdWords - January 23, 2018